The course is part of this learning path

 We welcome all feedback and suggestions - please contact us at email@example.com to let us know what you think.

-The React docs save it, Context provides a way to pass data through the component tree, without having to pass props down manually at every level.
-So why do we need Context, if we can pass props down?
-Well, it solves a problem in complex component hierarchies, and it cleans up component code.
+- The react docs say that contact with vital way to pass data through the component tree without having to pass prompts down manually at every level.
+So why do we need context, if we can pass props down?
+Well, it solves a problem in complex component hierarchies and it cleans up component code.
 We've got a simple component tree here that only has two branches and three levels where propX is used in two components on the bottom level.
-Imagine that we have 10 branches with 30 levels and various components at different levels in the tree, each use propX.
-That's a lot of extra code because each parent, grandparent, great-grandparent and so on in the tree, must pass propX down, even if it doesn't use the value itself, if one of its children do.
-Context allows a component high in the tree to provide props to components lower in the tree, without the need to pass props through every component.
-A provider is needed at the prop source and a consumer at the component that uses it.
-So what are the use cases for Context?
-Realistically, there's only one real reason to use Context, and that's why multiple components across multiple trees need to access the same value.
-So for example, a set of color styles needed in components across an application would be a perfect use case for Context.
-Note, if you work in a single tree, Context shouldn't really be used to simply bypass components passing props down through them.
+Imagine that we have 10 branches with 30 levels and various components at different levels in the tree each use propX.
+That's a lot of extra code because each parent, grandparent, great-grandparent and so on in the tree must pass propX down.
+Even if it doesn't use the value itself, if one of its children do.
+Context allows a component high in the tree to provide props to components lower in the tree without the need to pass props through every component.
+The provider is needed at the prop source and a consumer at the component that uses it.
+So what are the use cases for context?
+Realistically, there's only one real reason to use context, and that's why multiple components across multiple trees need to access the same value.
+So for example, a set of color styles needed in components across an application would be a perfect use case for context.
+Note, that if you work in a single tree, context shouldn't really be used to simply bypass components passing props down through them.